Shreya12125/Network-Protocol-Analyszer/README.md

    python app.py
 2. Open your browser and go to: http://127.0.0.1:5000
-3.Upload a .pcap file and view:
+3. Upload a .pcap file and view:
   Detected protocols
   Unique MAC/IP addresses
   Port usage statistics